Booking and details

 Vocal artist, improvisor, and composer currently in residence with the American Composers Orchestra Mali Irene leads a conversation with OperaCréole Founder and Artistic Director Givonna Joseph and classical music scholars about Dédé’s biography and musical legacy.

-Before the talk, see the manuscript of Morgiane, the first known opera by a Black composer, on display in our Out of the Vault gallery January 13 – February 28.
+Before the talk, see the manuscript of Morgiane, the first known opera by a Black American composer, on display in the Folger’s Out of the Vault exhibition January 13 – February 28.
+The manuscript is on loan from Houghton Library, Harvard University.

 Can’t join us in person?